paradise-fi/divine/doc/website/download.md

 Virtual Machine Images
 ----------------------

-Since building DIVINE can be a time-consuming process, once a stable release of DIVINE 4 is available, we will provide pre-built VM images for quick evaluation.
+Since building DIVINE can be a time-consuming process, we provide pre-built VM images for quick evaluation.
+You can download the latest image, either in form of an [OVA Appliance] [7] (tested with VirtualBox), or [compressed VDI disk image] [8] (tested with QEMU and VirtualBox, has to be extracted first, for example using `unxz`).
+Both should be also usable by other hypervisors.
+If you choose the VDI image, be sure to include serial port in the configuration of the VM (it need not be connected) as the VM will not start otherwise.

+The easiest way to use the OVA Appliance is to import it to VirtualBox and add a VirtualBox shared folder (machine's settings → shared folders) named `divine-vbox` and then start the machine.
+It should then automatically mount this folder to `/mnt/divine-vbox` and you can run DIVINE on files in this folder (and edit them in your editor of choice outside of VirtualBox).

+Some [older VM images](download/images/) are also available.

 [1]: whatsnew.html
 [2]: download